Acetone: Medical

+Atmospheric chemistry

+Acetone has a relatively long lifetime in the atmosphere of about 2 weeks.
+Because of its long lifetime, it can be transported by atmospheric winds to the upper troposphere and lower stratosphere where it can influence hydrogen radical (HO_{x}) production and ozone (O_{3}) levels.
+These two peroxy radicals can then undergo a series of reactions to produce hydrogen oxide radicals (HO_{x}) and can therefore have a significant impact on atmospheric chemistry including concentration of ozone (O_{3}) in the upper troposphere.

+Photolysis is just one possible processes that removes acetone from the atmosphere.
+Acetone can also be removed by ocean processes and by deposition to dry land surfaces.
+The contributions of each sink to the removal of acetone from the atmosphere is still not fully understood.

 Safety

 Acetone's most hazardous property is its extreme flammability.
 In small amounts, acetone burns with a dull blue flame; in larger amounts, fuel evaporation causes incomplete combustion and a bright yellow flame.
 When above acetone's flash point of -20 C, air mixtures of 2.512.8% acetone (by volume) may explode or cause a flash fire.
 Vapors can flow along surfaces to distant ignition sources and flash back.
 Static discharge may ignite acetone vapors, though acetone has a very high ignition initiation energy and accidental ignition is rare.
-Acetone's auto-ignition temperature is the relatively high 465 C; moreover, auto-ignition temperature depends upon experimental conditions, such as exposure time, and has been quoted as high as 535 °C. Even pouring or spraying acetone over red-glowing coal will not ignite it, due to the high vapour concentration and the cooling effect of evaporation.
+Acetone's auto-ignition temperature is relatively high 465 C; moreover, auto-ignition temperature depends upon experimental conditions, such as exposure time, and has been quoted as high as 535 °C. Even pouring or spraying acetone over red-glowing coal will not ignite it, due to the high vapour concentration and the cooling effect of evaporation.

 Acetone should be stored away from strong oxidizers, such as concentrated nitric and sulfuric acid mixtures.
-It may explode when mixed with chloroform in the presence of a base.
+It may explode when stored with chloroform in the presence of a base.
 When oxidized without combustion, for example with hydrogen peroxide, acetone may form acetone peroxide, a highly unstable primary explosive.
 Acetone peroxide may be formed accidentally, e.g. when waste peroxide is poured into waste solvents.